 Where did the Irish Day family come from?
 What is the Irish Day family crest and coat of arms?
 When did the Day family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Day family history?All Irish surnames have a unique and often romantic meaning.
 The name Day originally appeared in Gaelic as O Deaghaidh or O Diaghaidh.

 During the Middle Ages, a standardized literary language known by the general population of Ireland was a thing of fiction.
 When a person's name was recorded by one of the few literate scribes, it was up that particular scribe to decide how to spell an individual's name.
 So a person could have several spelling variations of his name recorded during a single lifetime.
 Research into the name Day revealed many variations, including Day, Dea, O'Dea and others.

-First found in County Clare, where O'Dea was chief of Dysart-O'Dea, now the parish of Dysart, barony of Inchiquin, one of the original chiefs and clans of ancient Thomond.
+First found in County Clare (Irish: An Clįr) located on the west coast of Ireland in the province of Munster, where O'Dea was chief of Dysart-O'Dea, now the parish of Dysart, barony of Inchiquin, one of the original chiefs and clans of ancient Thomond.

 This web page shows only a small excerpt of our Day research.
 Another 396 words(28 lines of text) covering the years 1318 and 1434 are included under the topic Early Day History in all our PDF Extended History products.

 Another 280 words(20 lines of text) are included under the topic Early Day Notables in all our PDF Extended History products.